 - You want to connect with distant cousins.

-- You want to learn about your family’s origins.
+- And you want to learn about your family’s origins.

 Anyway, back to Autosomal testing.
 As it is only accurate to about 5 generations then this will show you information up to your 3rd great grandparents.

 You may be wondering why this test isn’t as accurate the further back you go.
 And that would be a good question.

 You take 1/2 of your genes from your father and 1/2 from your mother.

 Take this one step further and you will get 1/4 of your genes from your grandparents, and then 1/8 from your great grandparents.